What is "This is important information for you"?

 |Damage||Loss of sensitive private information, monetary loss, identity theft.|

-"I know you are a pedophile", "ChaosCC hacker group" and "The last time you visited a Porn website" are just a couple of examples of other email scams.
-Typically, scammers claim that they have recorded humiliating videos or took compromising photos and will spread them if they will not paid a particular amount of cryptocurrency.
-However, sometimes emails contain various attachments that cyber criminals send with an intention to infect recipient's computer with hight-risk malware.
-Examples of malicious programs that they spread via emails are TrickBot, LokiBot, Emotet and FormBook.
+"I know you are a pedophile", "ChaosCC hacker group" and "The last time you visited a Porn website" are just some examples of other email scams.
+Typically, scammers claim that they have recorded 'humiliating videos' or taken compromising photos, and will proliferate them unless a specific payment is made (using a cryptocurrency).

 How do spam campaigns infect computers?

-Text presented in the "This is important information for you" email letter:
+Text presented in the "This is important information for you!" email message:

 Subject: High level of danger.
 Your account was under attack.